 This said, I have been well, crazed, candidly, about sugar consumption in my home.
 I am taking a much longer look at food package labels going beyond caloric, fat, and fiber content and zeroing in on sugar content.
 With birthdays, Halloween, and the holidays ‘round the corner I am beginning my strategy for dealing with these sugary days at least a week in advance.
 Wanting to be a good example, I have narrowed down these top Halloween candy alternatives.

 Halloween, the sweetest day of the year for kids (and ultimately adults too) is just a week away.
 My newly gained enlightenment regarding uber sugar consumption stands in contrast to this night of Hallow’s Eve.
 Outfitted with an onslaught of information describing, on a cellular level, the impact of sugar, I cannot, in good faith offer candy to my neighbors, nor to my children.
 In fact, I happen to know several children in my neighborhood who are diabetic.
 Let my house be the beacon among the Candy Land that is our subdivision!

 As any typical American, my memories of Halloween include buckets and bags full of treats.
 As an adult, I have browsed the rows of candy honing in on the “coolest” candy thereby winning me brownie points (vegan ones, of course) with the kids.
-This year, however, I’ll be choosing items for their pillow sacs and Jack-O-Lantern pails that do not spike glucose levels and can be enjoyed by all children.
+This year, however, I’ll be choosing from these top Halloween candy alternatives for their pillow sacs and Jack-O-Lantern pails that do not spike glucose levels and can be enjoyed by all children.